Demand for highly skilled professional barbell coaches has never been higher than it is RIGHT NOW.

 Intern Program Curriculum

-Interns are given periodic coaching and writing assignments to specifically prepare them to pass the Starting Strength Coach Certification platform and written exams.
+Interns are given periodic coaching and writing assignments to increase their coaching knowledge and skill.
 Interns will also be tasked with frequently submitting videos of themselves coaching in-person clients – to be reviewed by the Staff Coaches, the Program Director, and their intern peers.

-Interns that go on to obtain the SSC Certification are offered a position as an BLOC Staff Coach and will begin receiving their own clients immediately – assuming they are in good standing with the BLOC Team, the SSCA, and the Aasgaard Co.
+Interns that go on to obtain a professional barbell coaching certification are offered a position as an BLOC Staff Coach and will begin receiving their own clients immediately.

 Coaching Academy – Coaches’ Camp